-4.28.1.
+4.1.2.
 Using targets when exercising

-It is possible to set different targets with your Suunto 5 when exercising.
+It is possible to set different targets with your Suunto 9 when exercising.

-If the sport mode you selected has targets as an option, you can adjust them before starting the recording by pressing the lower right button.
+If the sport mode you selected has targets as an option, you can adjust them before starting the recording by swiping up or pressing the lower button.